learn-co-curriculum/react-hooks-react-router-intro/README.md

   Analytic tools normally track page views, but a SPA doesn't have pages in the traditional sense, so this makes it harder for Analytical tools to track page views.
 We will need add extra scripts to handle this limitation.
-It is good to know though, that modern search engine spiders _are_ able to read

 * They are much harder to design.

 We have to plan out all the possibilities that might happen on the